LMMRZWG/Gridwyrm/README.md

 Click **More info**, then **Run anyway**.

 Your antivirus may also flag it.
-Gridwyrm registers global hotkeys, writes a registry key if you enable autostart, and draws a transparent always-on-top window.
+Gridwyrm registers global hotkeys, writes a startup entry if you switch that on, and draws a transparent always-on-top window.
 That is behaviour heuristics dislike, and it is also exactly what the program is for.
 The source is right here if you would rather read it and build your own copy.